Consensys/quorum/README.md

 The following GoQuorum-related libraries/applications have been created by Third Parties and as such are not specifically endorsed by J.P.
 Morgan.
 A big thanks to the developers for improving the tooling around GoQuorum!

-* [Quorum Blockchain Explorer](https://github.com/web3labs/epirus-free) - a Blockchain Explorer for GoQuorum which supports viewing private transactions
+* [Chainlens Blockchain Explorer](https://github.com/web3labs/chainlens-free) - a Blockchain Explorer for GoQuorum which supports viewing private transactions
 * [Quorum-Genesis](https://github.com/davebryson/quorum-genesis) - A simple CL utility for GoQuorum to help populate the genesis file with voters and makers
 * [Quorum Maker](https://github.com/synechron-finlabs/quorum-maker/) - a utility to create GoQuorum nodes
 * [ERC20 REST service](https://github.com/web3labs/erc20-rest-service) - a GoQuorum-supported RESTful service for creating and managing ERC-20 tokens